-After considering all of the evidence introduced, as well as arguments by the parties, the ALJ denied Respondent 's appeal.
-The ALJ acknowledged that Respondent is in a difficult situation.
-However, the burden of proof was on Respondent to show CalPERS made a mistake when issuing a refund to Dathan Moore.
-The evidence Respondent presented showed Dathan Moore to be untrustworthy and possibly engaging in illegal acts.
-But the ALJ found Respondent did not prove by a preponderance of the evidence that the Uniform Power of Attorney he signed and Dathan Moore presented to CalPERS was fraudulent, or that CalPERS should not have acted based on that form.
-The ALJ found that CalPERS correctly accepted the Power of Attorney because Respondent signed the Power of Attorney and "a notary acknowledged he certified respondent's identity."
+After considering all of the evidence introduced, as well as arguments by the parties, the ALJ denied Respondent's appeal.
+The ALJ found that Respondent failed to prove by a preponderance of the evidence that the Uniform Power of Attorney he signed and Dathan Moore presented to CalPERS was fraudulent, or that CalPERS should not have acted based on that form.
+The ALJ found that CalPERS correctly accepted the Uniform Power of Attorney because Respondent signed it and "a notary acknowledged he certified respondent's identity."
 The ALJ noted that although Respondent may have been a victim of his brother's fraud, CalPERS "acted reasonably when it issued a refund" of Respondent's contributions.
-As to Respondent's assertions that CalPERS should have required the CalPERS' Power of Attorney Form, the ALJ stated that under Probate Code section 4402.
-CalPERS was required to accept the Uniform Power of Attorney even though it has its own Power of Attorney Form.
+As to Respondent's assertions that CalPERS should have required the CalPERS' Power of Attorney Form, the ALJ stated that under Probate Code section 4402, CalPERS was required to accept the Uniform Power of Attorney even though it has its own Power of Attorney Form.
 The ALJ thus concluded that CalPERS' reliance on the Uniform Power of Attorney was justified and the refund of Respondent's contributions was valid.